 How many local governments are there?

-There are nearly 90,000 units of local government in the United States, according to the 2012 Census of Governments, taken every five years.
+There are roughly 90,000 units of local government in the United States, according to the 2017 Census of Governments, taken every five years.

 In general, local government falls into two tiers: bigger chunks called counties (called parishes in Louisiana and boroughs in Alaska) and municipalities or cities/towns.
 In some instances, counties are divided into townships.

 Local government is all about give-and-take.
-For example, Fairfax County School Board member Evans originally wanted the high schools to start at 8:30 a.m.
+For example, Evans originally wanted the high schools to start at 8:30 a.m.
 “Everyone had to give a little to get it done.
 You have to learn to listen to other people and to compromise,” Evans said.